![]() |

 ![]() The Project Library of brief briefings ![]() ![]() ![]() |

-So the question you might well ask is: how do UK
+So the question the faithful might well ask is: how do UK

-bishops urge the observance of Canon Law 1287
+and other bishops actually go about urging the observance of Canon Law 1287

 §2?
 On UK parish websites, there's scant evidence of those obligatory reports - in some dioceses, none at all.
+You might call it Webful rather than Wilful Blindness.
 There's rarely finance or other committee minutes or parish AGM, or other signs of financial transparency as a facet of good stewardship.
-Nearly all show you how to give more money, and this is a constant appeal by bishops and parish clergy and advisors.
+Nearly all show you how to give more money, and appeals are constant refrain of bishops and parish clergy and advisors.
 Yet somehow they don't appreciate the duty to give the givers something in return: information, thanks, respect.

 |